faboitwr/arduino-productivity-tracker/README.md

 Arduino productivity tracker, made for myself to learn C++ syntax.

 ## Introduction
-This Arduino Daily Productivity Tracker was designed so the user (myself) can record their daily hours without using their smart devices (mobile phones, tablets) or physical records (notebooks, pen & paper).
+This Arduino Daily Productivity Tracker was designed so the user can record their daily hours without using their smart devices (mobile phones, tablets) or physical records (notebooks, pen & paper).

 ## Systems Overview
 The Arduino circuit consists of 3 push buttons for input, a 16x2 LCD screen for display, the Arduino UNO microcontroller and a breadboard for circuit management.
 The software to be run on the Arduino is an INO file written in C++ using the Arduino IDE.